CVanchieri/CS-ProblemSolvingFrameWork/Lambda-Problem-Solving-Framework.md

 ### Actions

+* **[Ask questions!](https://zellwk.com/blog/asking-questions/)** If something is missing or unclear in the spec, get it clarified. **This is part of your job as a professional software developer**.
+  * Be specific.
+    * What errors did you get?
+    * What do you think might be wrong?
+  * Be clear and concise.
+    * Include what you have to.
+    * Don't include what you don't.
+    * Use unambiguous language.
+  * Show what solutions you've attempted so far.
 * Don't fear this part of the process.
 Enjoy it.
 Think of the problem like a curiosity to be explored, not something that is there to antagonize you.
   * Being fearful or antagonized won't do you any favors at work or in an interview.
   * Problem solving is the fun part!
-* **Ask questions!** If something is missing or unclear in the spec, get it clarified. **This is part of your job as a professional software developer**.
 * Identify the components of the problem.
   * These are pieces that work together to solve it.
 * If stuck, break the problem into smaller sub-problems.
 Solve those first using